linked-db/linked-ql/README.md

 #### Important

-This is not limited to browser → server.
+This is not limited to browser → server models.

-It applies to:
+`EdgeClient` can be used anywhere a transport boundary exists:

-* server → server communication
+* server → server
-* edge → origin communication
+* edge → origin
-* worker → worker communication
+* worker → worker
 * browser → worker (as seen in Scenario 4 below)

-> **Anywhere a transport boundary exists, EdgeClient can bridge it.**

 ---